Novel setup for detecting short-range anisotropic corrections to gravity: Conclusion

-Motivated by theoretical and empirical arguments for short-distance anisotropy, and the absence of a suitable experiment to detect such anisotropy, we have proposed novel apparatus based on a simple, but novel, modification to the torsion-pendulum experiments.
+Motivated by theoretical and empirical arguments for short-distance anisotropy, and the absence of a suitable experiment to detect such anisotropy, we have proposed an apparatus based on a simple, but novel, modification to the torsion-pendulum experiments.
 The proposed apparatus has the capability to probe anisotropies at micrometer length scales.
-We have incorporated anisotropy using both Yukawa-type and power-law-type short-distance corrections to gravity, and observed that this setup is largely independent of the details of the underlying short-distance modification to gravity.
+We have incorporated anisotropy using both Yukawa-type and power-law-type short-distance corrections to gravity, and observed that the resulting signal is largely independent of the details of the underlying short-distance modification to gravity.
 Thus, any form of short-distance anisotropic correction can be detected using the proposed apparatus.
 An important aspect of this proposal is that it only requires a small modification to proven experimental methods that are already used to search for short-range deviations from the ISL.
-Thus, the differential torsion pendulum describe in this letter can be constructed relatively easily and used to either verify the existence of short-distance anisotropy, or at least set a strong bound on the scale at which such anisotropies can occur.
-It would also be interesting to use the insights presented in this letter to develop experiments to search for anisotropies in other theories, such as those that may arise from short-range corrections to quantum mechanics~\cite{mir}.
+Thus, the differential torsion pendulum described in this paper can be constructed relatively easily and used to either verify the existence of short-distance anisotropy, or at least set a strong bound on the scale at which such anisotropies can occur.
+It would also be interesting to use the insights presented in this work to develop experiments to search for anisotropies in other theories, such as those that may arise from short-range corrections to quantum mechanics~\cite{mir}.